masonstrike/AutoVid/README.md

 # AutoVid
-An automativ video convertor with options for codecs and resolution.
+An automatic video convertor with options for codecs and resolution.
 Ussing C# and FFMPEG